‘Black Ink Crew’s’ Sky Days Gets Flirty In Low-Cut Shirt

 Sky Days from Black Ink Crew shared a new Instagram video today, and she turned up the flirty vibes.
 She was spotted wearing a low-cut shirt, as she flaunted her cleavage.
-It was tan with a white, geometric design, and featured an off-the-shoulder cut with long sleeves.
+The top was tan with a white, geometric design and featured an off-the-shoulder cut with long sleeves.
 Plus, a front tie-knot added another dimension to her look.
 The tattoo artist accessorized with a couple of thin gold necklaces, along with thin, hoop earrings.
-She appeared to be behind-the-scenes on set of the reality TV show, as she sat in front of a green screen.
+She appeared to be behind the scenes on the set of the reality TV show, as she sat in front of a green screen.

-Sky wore her hair pulled up into an elaborate and large bun, as she sported striking makeup.
+Sky wore her hair pulled up into a large, elaborate bun, and she sported striking makeup.
 This included dark red lipstick, shimmery eyeshadow, and long lashes.
-The video started off showing her giving majorly coy looks, as she touched her neck with her right hand and blinked seductively.
+The video started off with her giving majorly coy looks, as she touched her neck with her right hand and blinked seductively.
 At the end of the video, she broke character and smiled widely.

 The clip has been viewed over 135,000 times already, even though it’s only been live for a couple of hours.
 It can’t be shared here, but you can check it out on Sky’s Instagram page.